shailen/ng-darrrt-codelab/docs/step-6.md

-## Step 6: Read names from a JSON-encoded file
+## Step 6: Read from a JSON-encoded file
 > **Goal**: In this step, you change the `PirateName` and the `BadgesController` classes to get the list of names and appellations from a JSON file.
 This gives you a chance to add more names and appellations to the program.

 _**Keywords**: HTTP Request, Dependency Injection_